docker-rpm-builder/docker-rpm-builder/README.md

 So, **docker >= 1.8** is currently a prerequisite.
 If you're using the prebuilt RPMs or DEBs, they expect the **docker-engine** package from yum.dockerproject.org or apt.dockerproject.org to be available; just follow the [official install instructions](https://docs.docker.com/engine/installation/).

+Python 2.7, bash, and wget should be installed on your system as well.
+If you're using a packaged version, the package will take care of that.

 See the [docker configuration](#docker-configuration) section for details on some post-install actions for docker.

+This tool is designed to use a docker-engine on the very same machine where it's running.
+On OSX, it uses docker-machine, but make sure all the files you're using reside in ```/Users```.

 ## Installation